CAVEconnectome/SkeletonService/README.md

 We can now use the service object to generate and retrieve skeletons.
 For the most part, only the `output_format` parameter needs to be adjusted to obtain skeletons of different formats.
 The `output_format` options are:
 * `none`: This output directs the SkeletonService to generate a skeleton file and store it in the cache if one has not yet been generated, but to otherwise dispense with returning the skeleton to the user.
 This approach can be useful when pregenerating a large number of skeletons batch-style.
+* `flatdict`: A Python dictionary containing a JSON description of a skeleton (with no nested dictionary structures; all data resides at the top-level of the dictionary).
-* `json`: A Python dictionary containing a JSON description of a skeleton.
+* `json`|`jsoncompressed`: A Python dictionary containing a JSON description of a skeleton.
 * `arrays`: A literal subset of the `json` format offering a minimal set of skeleton attributes.
 * `precomputed`: Amongst other possible uses, this format is relied upon by NeuroGlancer for 3D rendering and analysis.
 * `h5`: A skeleton conforming to the H5 file spec: https://docs.fileformat.com/misc/h5/ .
 See note below about H5 skeletons.
-* `swc`: A skeleton conforming to the SWC file spec: https://swc-specification.readthedocs.io/en/latest/ .
+* `swc`|`swccompressed`: A skeleton conforming to the SWC file spec: https://swc-specification.readthedocs.io/en/latest/ .
 See note below about SWC skeletons.

 Here's an example of obtaining a JSON skeleton:
 ```